-Lola Kitajewicz performed in the Barber of Tel Aviv Tuwim’s Lokomotywa (Translated into Hebrew as Rehov harakevet: The Train’s street).
-In later shows Aleksander Yahalomi’s performed on of his most acclaimed numbers "Goldenberg!
-Goldenberg!” de facto it was Lopek Krukowski's number written by Tuwim, only that "then”, in "Qui Pro Quo" its name was ...
-“Rappaport” (... fourf pages of the Rappaports in the Warsaw telephone directory: ...
-There was Alojzy Rappaport, sons of Rojza Rappaport and Senator Rappaport and prosecutor Rappaport. ...).Also, Matityahu Rozin’s performance of “’Im ‘ein li ma she-ani ohev, ani ohev et ma she-iesh li [[if you do not have what you love, then you love what you have.]” was the Hebrew translation of the well-known “Jak się nie ma, co się lubi, To się lubi, co się ma.”
+Lola Kitajewicz performed in the Polish poet Julien Tuwim’s Lokomotywa (Rehov harakevet; The Train’s Street).
+Aleksander Yahalomi performed one of his most acclaimed songs, “Goldenberg!
+Goldenberg!” originally titled, “Rappaport, Rappaport!” referencing the ubiquitous name, filling four pages of Rappaports in the Warsaw telephone directory.
+The lyrics sung by Matityahu Rozin, “Im ‘ein li ma she-ani ohev, ani ohev et ma she-iesh li” (If you do not have what you love, then you love what you have) was the Hebrew translation of the well-known Polish phrase, “Jak się nie ma, co się lubi, To się lubi, co się ma.”

-All the female actresses in the first show did not know Hebrew and learned their roles from writings in Latin characters.
-Only one figure did not fit this group, a young Yemenite singer that would become one of the greatest Israeli singers of all time, the legendary singer Shoshana Damari.
-Her first hits were composed by Moshe Wilenski, that composed Hebrew popular music according to the Polish interwar model of popular music.
+All but one of the female actresses in The Barber of Tel Aviv did not know Hebrew and had to learn their roles by using the Latin alphabet.
+The exception was a young Yemenite singer who would become one of the greatest Israeli singers of all time, the legendary Shoshana Damari.
+Her first hits were composed by Moshe Wilenski, who was greatly influenced by Polish popular music of the interwar era.

-Shortly after, a guest director will teach her to sing in what will be one of her characteristics: a strong, dramatic, passionate voice.
-The director was not a Jew, but was a figure well known in interwar Poland, Fryderyk Járosy, the iconic director of Qui-Pro Quo.
-Valin, based on the social net of exiled-artists,hired Járosy for six months to direct and perform in three revue programs at the Li-La-Lo theater.
-As Járosy wrote to Ordonka, he considered his task “to turn the dilettante tingl-tanglu into a real literary theater.”
-He designed an “uncompromising program, calculated to educate the audience,” as he defined it, playing with both languages, Hebrew and Polish, on stage.
-A sketch in the program was a dialogue between Fryderyk Járosy and Irena Różyńska.
-SheS spoke her lines in Hebrew and he spoke his lines in Polish.
-The entire content inHebrew and Polish was in the program, so everyone knew what it was about.
-The use of Polish language and cultural codes and symbols increased the support artists have from their compatriots abroad and can be viewed as an attempt to rework their connections to already known culture overseas and the creation of a new culture in a new language in the new land.
-Transferring transnationally, transforming locally created together one of the icons of Hebrew culture.
+It was a guest director at Li-La-Lo who would teach Damari to sing in the strong, dramatic, and passionate style that became her trademark.
+The director, Fryderyk Járosy, was not Jewish but was well known in interwar Poland as the artistic director of Quid Pro Quo.
+Valin had hired Járosy for a six-month contract to direct and perform in three revues at Li-La-Lo.
+As Járosy wrote to Ordonka, he had “to turn the dilettante tingl-tanglu into a real literary theater.”
+He designed an “uncompromising program, calculated to educate the audience,” using both Hebrew and Polish on stage.
+One sketch featured a dialogue between Járosy and Irena Różyńska, in which she spoke her lines in Hebrew and he spoke in Polish.
+The entire dialogue was printed in both Hebrew and Polish in the program, so the audience could follow.
+Use of the Polish language and of cultural codes and symbols both increased the support that artists in Palestine received from their compatriots abroad and helped create a new culture in a new language in the new land.
+It was a process of transferring transnationally, transforming locally.

-The aforementioned tango Hartzenu haktantonet, [our little country],[], opened Li-La-Lo show, premiered in September 1947.
-The reviewer of the communist daily Kol ha’am that priced the sketches and performances was very critical towards the music, as and stated with security “no song will be a hit.”
-His prophecy wasn’t fulfilled.
-TheT tango became another icon in the Israeli musical pantheon.
+A performance of the aforementioned tango, “Artzenu Ha-Ktantonet” (Our Little Country), opened Li-La-Lo’s show in September 1947.
+The reviewer from the communist daily Kol Ha’Am praised the sketches but was very critical of the music, declaring confidently that “no song will be a hit.”
+His prediction proved incorrect, as the tango became an important part of the Israeli musical pantheon.

-The visibility of the Polish context did not pass without criticism.
-Jenny Lubicz performance was described as obsolete, depicting a mother that do not fit the contexts of the contemporary Hebrew texts and poems.
-Minna Bern’s performance earned the epithet of “foreign to the atmosphere of the Land of Israel” while explaining her way of acting as coming from the Yiddish stage.
-The way of representing the encounter between a Jewish couple with a British policeman during curfew as “foreign,” more similar to the way “Jews used to negotiate with a goy [gentile] policeman in Poland.”
+Not everyone was pleased by the visibility and prominence of Polish content and performers in the cabaret’s offerings.
+A performance by Jenny Lubicz was described as obsolete, depicting a mother who do not fit the contemporary context in Palestine.
+Minna Bern’s performance earned the scornful description, “foreign to the atmosphere of the Land of Israel,” while her acting method was derided as coming from the Yiddish stage.
+Asher Lerner of HaMashkif wrote that an encounter between a Jewish couple and a British policeman during curfew was more similar to the way “Jews used to negotiate with a goy [gentile] policeman in Poland” than they would do so in Palestine.